Mistuke/hub.zhox.com/content/posts/chocolatey-introduction.md

 ```

 As before we reload the `environment variables`, which unfortunately also clears the custom ones `AppVeyor` sets.
-To restore the ones we need we modify the `PATH` to conatin `msys2` and where we expect older `GHC`s to have been installed.
+To restore the ones we need we modify the `PATH` to contain `msys2` and where we expect older `GHC`s to have been installed.

 ***NOTE:*** __If you actually intend to use `pacman` packages, please set the appropriate `mingw` for the architecture you intend
 to use.
 The above examples all set the `64 bit` paths.__